 Working with my Cordancia colleagues planning the orchestra’s concert season and educational outreach; or at the computer making posters for the next concert; and of course, in my studio practicing.
 When I need a break, I love visiting one of the many great coffee shops in the area.

 My husband David Liptak is a composer teaching at the Eastman School of Music.
-Our daughter, Carena, is a music journalist who currently lives in Alabama, writing for an online country music magazine based in Nashville.
+Our daughter, Carena, is a music journalist who currently lives in Kentucky with her husband Greg.